Pages Menu

 (1) Hand pump

-Well, that just about sums up the bikes and the gear.
-Tuesday May 1st is coming up fast!
-I still can’t believe we’re leaving in two days…
+Well, that just about sums up our bikes and our gear.
+Tuesday May 1st is coming up fast.
+I still can’t believe we’re leaving in just two more days!